Skip to content

 • Think of it as a user manual for your API that both humans and computers can understand.

 • OpenAPI specifications are written in YAML (or JSON) format and follow a specific structure.
-YAML is human-readable and uses indentation to represent hierarchy, making it ideal for API documentation.

 • Indentation matters: Use 2 spaces (not tabs) for each level.